 Selling this apartment is not an experience I ever wish to repeat.
-My (very expensive) Realtor was great in the pre-sales process, and I chose him because of what seemed to be his marketing-focused mindset, but once I signed, he turned out to be (in the words of Robert) “all mouth and no trouser.”
+My (very expensive) Realtor was great in the pre-sales process, and I chose him because of what seemed to be his marketing-focused mindset, but once I signed, he turned out to be full of shit.

 After six months and many requests, he never delivered a marketing plan.
 He held one 30 minute open house, and landed a pitiful three showings, which his colleague handled.
 He also scheduled a showing which was cancelled, and never bothered to tell me this until I’d gotten the place show ready, made myself scarce, and called him from my car two hours after the supposed showing because I hadn’t heard from him and wanted to know if the coast was clear to go back home.
 It was getting ugly.

 In the end, I paid him for “services rendered” and terminated the contract.
-We’d considered filing a complaint, but decided that our time was worth more than the money we’d save… word of mouth can be a real bitch ;-)
+I’d considered filing a complaint, but decided that my time was worth more than the money I’d save… word of mouth can be a real bitch ;-)